Russian Hackers Exploited Kaspersky Antivirus To Steal NSA Data on US Cyber Defense: WSJ - Slashdot

 Incidentally, you are being stupid by believing Kaspersky is any less trustworthy than their competitors.

-Idiot Contractor (Score:4, Insightful)
+Idiot Contractor (Score:5, Insightful)

 The problem here isn't Kaspersky and Russian hackers, they're just being opportunistic.